 Just like on a Windows computer, the Windows Server also has the Recycle Bin option on the desktop.
 Therefore, any file that has been deleted will be moved to the Recycle Bin automatically.
 Hence, Recycle Bin is the fastest way to restore deleted files on Windows Server.

 - Open Recycle Bin

 - Click on the search box and type the file name that has to be retrieved

-- Now, right-click on the file to be recovered and choose Restore option from the pop-up
+- Now, right-click on the file to be recovered and choose the Restore option from the pop-up

 - After clicking on Restore, go back to the original location to find the recovered file

-If you are not able to find a lost file or folder from Windows Recycle Bin by following the above-mentioned steps, another way to retrieve deleted files is by restoring the files to the previous version.
+If you are not able to find a lost file or folder from Windows Recycle Bin by following the above-mentioned steps, another way to recover deleted items from the server is by restoring the deleted files to the previous version.